This article contains a writeup for the retired Hack The Box Weak RSA challenge.

 Using openssl rsautl

-, we can now decrypt the flag using the private key.
+, you can now decrypt the flag using the private key.

 openssl rsautl -decrypt \